simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 Great.
 This is the core iterative loop for working on a single scene.
 We took some time to look at some aspects of the editor in this part of the workflow tutorial because; thus far, the workflow is very simple.
 It only consists of our one single project.

-1. double click your scene
+1. Open Project: Double click the `scene.editorproject` file.
-2. make changes
+2. Do stuff: Make Changes.
-3. `save project a`s, in your folder.
+3. Save: Project > `Save Project As ...`, in your named folder.
-4. repeat
+4. Repeat

 Next, we will add another scene, before we explore how the process will be modified in the context of a web application that relies on this editor.

-### 3. Make a new scene.
+### 3. Make another new scene.

-Tom ake the pattern more clear, it makes sense to make a second scene.
+To make the pattern for scene management in a larger project more clear, it makes sense to also make a second scene.